rlankhorst/zip-recipes/README.md

 = 4.1.0.10 =
 Bugfix update.
 Upgrade if you cannot see the recipes that you created.

+= 4.1.0.11 =
+Minor update.
+You don't need to upgrade at all.
+This update just adds support for WP 3.1

 == Features that will be added in upcoming versions of the Zip Recipes plugin ==

 * You tell us!